Victoria Georgina Beatrice Maud Anne von Pawel-Rammingen, Baroness von Pawel-Rammingen1

 F, #108520, b.
 11 August 1801, d.
 21 May 1866

-Augusta Emma d'Este was born on 11 August 1801 at Grosvenor Street, London, England.2,3 She was the daughter of Augustus Frederick Hanover, 1st Duke of Sussex and Lady Augusta Murray.1 She married Thomas Wilde, 1st Baron Truro of Bowes, son of Thomas Wilde and Mary Anne Knight, on 13 August 1845 at London, England.4 She died on 21 May 1866 at age 64 at 83 Eaton Square, London, England, suddenly, without issue.3 She was buried at St. Lawrence's Church, Isle of Thanet, Kent, England.3
+Augusta Emma d'Este was born on 11 August 1801 at Grosvenor Street, London, EnglandG.2,3 She was the daughter of Augustus Frederick Hanover, 1st Duke of Sussex and Lady Augusta Murray.1 She married Thomas Wilde, 1st Baron Truro of Bowes, son of Thomas Wilde and Mary Anne Knight, on 13 August 1845 at London, EnglandG.4 She died on 21 May 1866 at age 64 at 83 Eaton Square, London, EnglandG, suddenly, without issue.3 She was buried at St. Lawrence's Church, Isle of Thanet, Kent, EnglandG.3

-Augusta Emma d'Este was baptised with the name of Augusta Emma Hanover.1 Her name was legally changed to Augusta Emma d'Este.1 From 13 August 1845, her married name became Wilde.
-As a result of her marriage, Augusta Emma d'Este was styled as Baroness Truro of Bowes on 15 July 1850.
+She was given the name of Augusta Emma Hanover at birth.1 Her name was legally changed to Augusta Emma d'Este.1 From 13 August 1845, her married name became Wilde.
+After her marriage, Augusta Emma d'Este was styled as Baroness Truro of Bowes on 15 July 1850.

 She presented all her husband's law-books to the library of the House of Lords.
 She also bequeathed to St Paul's School a portrait of Lord Truro in Lord Chancellor's robes, believed to be by Sir Francis Grant.3